 Take your own tour of Dubai with one of the city’s iconic off-road experiences.
-There is a huge variety of terrains to conquer – from vast desert landscapes and beautiful wadis (valleys) to thrilling mountain passes with impressive scenery.
+There is a huge variety of terrains to conquer – from vast desert landscapes and beautiful wadis to thrilling mountain passes with impressive scenery.

 Take a tour

 Even for the experienced off-road driver, the Dubai sandscape can be challenging.
-Desert sand driving is notoriously unpredictable while the surfaces of mountain and wadis are constantly changing.
-So you may prefer to be accompanied by a qualified driver on your 4WD adventure or take a short course to learn the ins-and-outs of desert driving.
-The Emirates Driving Institute offers a good introductory course as do Arabian Tours, with a nice balance of theory and practice.
+Desert-sand driving is notoriously unpredictable, while the surfaces of mountain and wadis are constantly changing.
+So, it’s better for you to be accompanied by a qualified driver on your 4WD adventure or take a short course to learn the ins-and-outs of desert driving.
+The Emirates Driving Institute offers a good introductory course as does Arabian Adventures, with a nice balance of theory and practice.
 Sunset picnics are included in some tour packages.

 Want to actually feel the sand on your face?
-You might like to try a dune buggy or quad bike.
+You might want to try a dune buggy or a quad bike.
 Dune buggies are stripped-down vehicles custom-made for dunes.
 No doors, roof or windows, they consist of a roll cage, bucket seat and a safety harness, a 750cc engine and extra suspension for tackling the dunes at high speeds.
 You can experience a desert safari with Dune Buggy Dubai, while Dadhabai Travel has morning and full-day quad bike safaris on dunes as steep as 45 degrees.